 Safety Considerations

 Physical and psychological safety is a primary consideration of The Keystone Partnership.
-This collaboration is comprised of The Pennsylvania Coalition Against Rape (PCAR), the Pennsylvania Coalition Against Domestic Violence (PCADV), the Institute on Disabilities at Temple University (IOD), the Disability Rights Pennsylvania (DRP), and the Pennsylvania Statewide Independent Living Council (PASILC).
-Each member of the partnership represents the unique needs of his or her specific stakeholder group.
+This partnership is comprised of The Pennsylvania Coalition Against Rape (PCAR), the Pennsylvania Coalition Against Domestic Violence (PCADV), the Institute on Disabilities at Temple University (IOD), the Disability Rights Pennsylvania (DRP), and the Pennsylvania Statewide Independent Living Council (PASILC).
+Each member of the Keystone Partnership represents the unique needs of his or her specific stakeholder group.

 Acknowledging that safety may be defined differently for each individual, every effort will be made to ensure the safety of all participants in the needs assessment activities process, including focus groups, one-on-one interviews, and surveys.
-The partnership will make every effort to develop and utilize tools and processes to maximize the safety of all involved.
+The Keystone Partnership will make every effort to develop and utilize tools and processes to maximize the safety of all involved.

 Each focus group and interview will have a facilitator and note taker.
 The note taker is responsible for capturing themes only.
 No identifying information will be tied to individual responses.
-A professional transcriber will transcribe via phone and will audio-record the session.
-All transcribed materials will be destroyed 30 days after the responses are transcribed.
+Any transcribed materials will be destroyed 30 days after the responses are transcribed.

+We recognize that individuals with CCN may require the assistance of their known communication partner during the focus group; therefore we will offer an interview in these cases to maintain safety and confidentiality of all participants.
+They may still participate in the focus group with their known communication partner present, as we recognize this as an accommodation unique to individuals with CCN.

+We have taken additional steps to ensure safety, as the focus group will be reminded not to disclose incidences of abuse.
+Moreover, focus group questioned to not discuss themes of victimization, and therefore will mitigate disclosures.
+If a disclosure does occur, we will make available a support person outside and referrals to services.

+Additionally, the following steps will be taken to help ensure safety for all participants:

+Participants who request a meeting reminder or cancellation notification will provide the Project Manager with contact information, which will be destroyed once the notification is sent.
+At least two people from the Keystone Partnership will be present during all focus groups and interviews in case of emergency, or if additional support is needed

-Considerations for ALL Focus Group Participants or Interviews
+Considerations for Participants of Interviews or Focus Groups

 During recruitment and at the beginning of each focus group or interview participants will be informed that:

-Questions are designed to elicit information that supports partnership members in reaching the goals of their mission
+Questions are designed to elicit information that supports members in reaching the goals the project

 To minimize disclosures, questions are not intended to gather personal experiences related to violence, abuse, or neglect.

-If applicable, considerations about mandated reporting confidentiality exceptions will be shared
+If applicable, considerations about mandated reporting confidentiality exceptions will be shared.

-Participants may choose to discontinue a focus group or interview at any time
+Participants may choose to discontinue a focus group or interview at any time.

 Participants are not required to answer any question with which they are not comfortable